Cie Grant

-Willie "Cie" Grant (born November 27, 1979) is an American former professional football linebacker in the National Football League (NFL) for the New Orleans Saints.
-He was drafted in the third round of the 2003 NFL Draft with the 86th overall pick.
-He played college football at Ohio State University.
+Willie "Cie" Grant (born November 27, 1979) is an American former professional football player who was a linebacker in the National Football League (NFL) for the New Orleans Saints.
+He was selected in the third round of the 2003 NFL draft with the 86th overall pick.
+He played college football for the Ohio State Buckeyes.
 During the final fourth down play in the 2003 Fiesta Bowl, a blitzing Grant applied quick pressure on Miami quarterback Ken Dorsey, forcing an incompletion and clinching the BCS National Championship.
 He graduated from New Philadelphia High School in 1998.
 While at NPHS he participated in numerous sports as well as performing with Delphian Chorale, the high school's select choir.